Assignments

 I have assigned two (2) papers this term.
 Please remember to center your writing around a well-defined thesis statement.

 For the first assignment, please write a formal analysis of any work of art from the Portland Art Museum.
-You must also include a reproduction of the image you select.
+You must also include a photograph (no flash, please) of the image you select.
 In writing this paper, consider the artist's treatment of the subject matter.
 How does the artist handle the various formal elements (e.g., light, color, texture, scale, perspective, contours, proportion...)?
 How does the artist organize the composition?
 What choices does the artist make in terms of material and media?
 Please submit a 3-page (double-spaced) paper, uploaded as a PDF on Moodle, by October 1.

 For your second paper, I ask students to write a research paper [five (5) double-spaced pages--please upload to Moodle as a PDF] on any work of art of your choice.
 The paper must incorporate one of the methodologies we have studied in class.
 You must also cite at least ten (10) scholarly sources.
 Following your 5 pages of text, please include an appendix with the images you studied in your paper and their corresponding captions (artist, title of work, date).
 Due December 10.